Blogger

 Use a keyword in your title tag.

-In this section of the article, I’m going to share how you can use keywords in your title tag to help increase the visibility of your blog.
+In this section of the article, I will share how you can use keywords in your title tag to help increase the visibility of your blog.

-This is a great way of increasing the ranking of a post since it is a piece of information used by search engines to determine how relevant the page is to the search term.
+This is a great way of increasing a post’s ranking since it is a piece of information used by search engines to determine how relevant the page is to the search term.

 However, you don’t want to overdo it.
 A title tag is a space-limited element, so it should be no longer than 70 characters.